spiffe/spiffe/README.md

 ## About SPIFFE

+Hello World ...
 The Secure Production Identity Framework For Everyone (SPIFFE) Project defines a framework and set of standards for identifying and securing communications between web-based services.
 At its heart, SPIFFE is:

 * A standard defining how services identify themselves to each other.
 These are called *SPIFFE IDs* and are implemented as [Uniform Resource Identifiers (URIs)](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).